dotnwat/beals-conjecture/README.md

 The conceptual strategy for conducting a counterexample search is to compute all possible points `(a, x, b, y, c, z)` and then evaluate the expression `a^x + b^y = c^z`.
 If the expression holds and the bases do not have a common prime factor, then a counterexample has been found.

 The core challenge behind a counterexample search strategy is dealing with the enormous size of the space being examined.
 For instance, taking a maximum value for the bases and exponents of `1000` we end up with `1000^6` points.
-That number is so large that a 1GHz CPU that can do 1 billion cycles per second will take 1 billion seconds just to execute `1000^6` 1 cycle instructions.
+That number is so large that a 1GHz CPU that runs at 1 billion cycles per second will take 1 billion seconds just to execute `1000^6` 1 cycle instructions.
 Evaluating the expression `a^x + b^y = c^z` takes far more than 1 cycle, so we need to be smart about the search.

 First we will describe the simplest algorithm for conducting a counterexample search, and then iteratively refine it with  various optimizations.
 Then we will show how scaling this simple algorithm hits a wall very quickly, and then describe additional optimizations that let us expand the search space past what is possible with the simple algorithm.
-The optimizations and search techniques described have all been considered in previous efforts.
+The optimizations and search techniques that will be described have all been considered in previous efforts.
 Finally we'll describe our new implementation that distributes the problem allowing us to further scale the problem sizes being considered.

 ## Generation 1 Algorithm